KW-Kylie/Explore-Services/README.md

 # Explore-Services
-Display running services on hosts
+Some ways to display running services on hosts